 Check with your parish's First Communion dress requirements and suggestions.

 Be in the know what your parish allows re: cut of the First Communion

 dress, length of the First Communion dress, etc. and also know what the

-usual First Communion dresses are worn in the past.
+usual First Communion dresses were worn in the past.